Epic Records, released August 1980

 Bought: Virgin Oxford Street 1988?

-In 1979, Stanley recorded the sprawling, slightly directionless I Wanna Play For You double which veered uncomfortably towards disco on a few tracks.
+In 1979, Stanley recorded the sprawling double I Wanna Play For You which had some brilliant moments but veered uncomfortably towards disco on a few tracks.

 But how would Stanley start off the ’80s?
 On Rocks, Pebbles and Sand, he thankfully pushed the rock and prog-fusion rather than disco.
 It also really helps that it sounds very much like a ‘band’ project, apart from funk curio ‘We Supply’ which belongs on a different album altogether.